 Strengthening the region's network of hospitals

-A range of community health and other out-of-hospital services will continue to be provided at, or in close proximity to, the existing site; the range of the services will be confirmed through further clinical service planning by the end of 2018.
+A range of community health and other out-of-hospital services will continue to be provided at, or in close proximity to, the existing site; the range of the services will be confirmed through further clinical service planning by early-mid 2019.

 The community benefits of a new hospital

 A new hospital for a new era of healthcare

 The new Tweed Valley Hospital will provide a number of benefits for the Tweed-Byron communities, including for our patients, staff, carers, visitors, and students.